Key Takeaways

 If a doctor believes that a person may have OSA, they can suggest a sleep study, which is the only way to conclusively diagnose sleep apnea

-Does a CPAP Machine Stop Snoring?
+Can CPAP Stop Snoring?

 In order for a CPAP machine to treat sleep apnea and reduce snoring, it must be used regularly during sleep.
 For some people, discomfort while using a CPAP can make it challenging to use the device every night.

-Alternatives to CPAP for Snoring
+What Are the Alternatives to CPAP for Snoring?

-CPAP is rarely prescribed for snoring in people who do not have sleep apnea, but there are other options that can help these individuals reduce snoring.
+CPAP is rarely prescribed for snoring in people who don’t have sleep apnea, but there are other options that can help these individuals reduce snoring.
 In many cases, these approaches can decrease snoring and the frustrations it can cause for a bed partner.

 Lifestyle Changes